 Sometimes, as I already suggested, many things are left to chance and you still get mediocre players.

 However, a surefire way of consistently getting access to the best wonderkids in FM23 – both existing and regenerated – is to invest in the scouting department.

-When you combine the knowledge you’ve gained from this guide with a quality FM23 scouting guide, then you can say for sure that you’re ready to dominate.
+On that note, I recommend checking out these scouting tips for FM23 and combining the knowledge you’ve gained from this guide with that one.
+Then, you can say for sure that you’re ready to dominate.